NBTSolutions/Leaflet.draw/README.md

 * `L.EditToolbar.Edit` accepts option `extensionZIndexOffset` to specify the z-index offset of the extension line (05/27/2016)

-* Prevent user to create multiple extension lines for one existing feature (05/27/2016)
+* Prevent user to create multiple extension globally (05/27/2016)

 * Allow extension line to snap to its parent layer's guide layers (05/24/2016)